 - Are you pig-headed and ‘it’s your way or the highway’?

-- Are you shy and/or introverted and allowing that to hold you back, or starting a business that needs someone outgoing and extroverted at the helm?
+- Are you shy and/or introverted and allowing that to hold you back?

-- Do you not know what you are doing really, so the plan is to just throw your inheritance at the business and hope it turns out well?
+- Do you not really know what you are doing, so the plan is to just throw your inheritance at the business and hope it turns out well?

 - Do you simply not get it, and are getting frustrated and angry about why people don’t buy your product/service?